ibm-watson-data-lab/seti_at_ibm/README.md

 ## Raw Data Analysis

-The following set of instructions and notebooks will introduce you to doing analysis with SETI@IBMCloud.
+The following set of instructions and notebooks will introduce you to doing analysis with SE<span>TI</span>@IBMCloud.
 We  will use

   * the HTTP API at https://setigopublic.mybluemix.net
   * IBM Spark and Object Store services